szabgab/wis-python-course-2024-11/PLANS.md

 ## Day 5

+while loop vs for loop

+count digits in a string
-open file, read numbers from file and then divide number count digits in a string file selector
+count digits in a file

+count words in a list
+count words in a file

 testing
 testing functions, testing modules

+`__pycache__`  `.gitigrnore`

+Jupyter notebook file selector